INVESTMENT LEADERS PANEL: DESIGNING AN INVESTMENT STRATEGY TO COPE WITH THE WORLD’S BIGGEST RISKS

 Roundtable discussions include:

-- Impact of IFRS 17 & IFRS 9 on asset allocation strategies
+- Impact of IFRS 17 and IFRS 9 on investment decisions and performance - hosted by BDO

 PLENARY: WILL GENERAL INSURERS EVER LEARN TO TAKE INVESTMENT RISK?